olicoding/image-gallery/README.md

 ## Roadmap

-- **Login API**: The current implementation is symbolic.
-A more secure and modern approach is planned, emphasizing best practices in authentication and security.
+- **Admin Area Development**: Focusing on intuitive management, the upcoming admin area will introduce drag-and-drop functionality and multiple albums organization features.
 - **Validation with Zod**: To ensure data integrity.
 - **PWA and Caching**: Enhancing offline capabilities and performance.
-- **Admin Area Development**: Focusing on intuitive management, the upcoming admin area will introduce drag-and-drop functionality and multiple albums organization features.

 ---